-In 2023, VEC partnered with Efficiency Vermont to offer a limited number of income-qualified members a free heat pump installation.
+Since 2023, VEC has partnered with Efficiency Vermont to offer a limited number of incomequalified members a free heat pump installation.
 The members who were offered these heat pumps were those who had previously participated in the Weatherization Assistance Program and had homes suitable for heat pumps.
-Through this program, 23 heat pumps were installed for qualified VEC members.
 The purpose of the program is to provide services to a segment of the market that has been difficult to reach and install heat pumps in buildings that meet thermal efficiency standards.
+To date, about 30 heat pumps have been installed for qualified VEC members.
+This program is expected to continue in 2025.